pseudosmp/pseudosmp.github.io/docs/about.md

 ### 🟨 SERVER INFO [🔗](https://pseudosmp.com/about#serverinfo)
 {: #serverinfo }
- - ◻ IP: play.pseudosmp.com <<<< THANKS TO SushiDev!
+ - ◻ IP: play.pseudosmp.com <<<< THANKS TO SillySushi!
  - ◻ Port: Default [leave blank for Java (25565) and don't change for Bedrock (19132)]
- - ◻ Uptime: 24/7 THANKS TO SushiDev!
+ - ◻ Uptime: 24/7 THANKS TO SillySushi!
  - ◻ Resource Pack (Will be updated frequently, check discord for the latest resource pack!)
  - ◻ Website: [you are in the website rn lmao](https://www.pseudosmp.com/)
  - ◻ Map: [https://map.pseudosmp.com/](https://map.pseudosmp.com/)